aws-samples/amazon-textract-serverless-large-scale-document-processing/README.md

 # Large scale document processing with Amazon Textract

 This reference architecture shows how you can extract text and data from documents at scale using Amazon Textract.
-Below are some of key attributes of reference architecture:
+Below are some of the key attributes of the reference architecture:
 - Process incoming documents to an Amazon S3 bucket.
 - Process large backfill of existing documents in an Amazon S3 bucket.
 - Serverless, highly available and highly scalable architecture.